Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Conclusions

-We consider that there is no need to repeat in detail in these conclusions a whole context of the paper (see the table of contents).
+We consider that there is no need to repeat in detail in these conclusions all results obtained in this paper (see the table of contents).
 But at least two points have to be emphasized.
-1) As shown e.g. in section 6.2 (and similarly in sections 6.4, 7, and 8), the widespread opinion that the holomorphic dependence of gauge invariant chiral condensates (e.g. $\langle (\qq)_{1,2}\rangle_{N_c},\, \langle S\rangle_{N_c},\, \langle {\rm Tr\,}(X^{adj}_{SU(N_c)})^2\rangle\,)$ on parameters of the superpotential implies the absence of phase transitions in supersymmetric theories is not right.
-2) In contradiction with the appearance of "instead-of-confinement" phase proposed in a number of papers by M.Shifman and A.Yung, see e.g. the latest paper \cite{SY6} and references therein to their previous papers with this phase, we have found no such phase in all cases considered (see e.g. section 6.4 with the simplest and most clear case).
+1) As shown e.g. in section 6.2 (and similarly in sections 6.4, 7 and 8), the widespread opinion that the holomorphic dependence of gauge invariant chiral condensates (e.g. $\langle (\qq)_{1,2}\rangle_{N_c},\, \langle S\rangle_{N_c},\, \langle {\rm Tr\,}(X^{adj}_{SU(N_c)})^2\rangle\,)$ on parameters of the superpotential implies the absence of phase transitions in supersymmetric theories is not right.
+2) In contradiction with the smooth analytical crossover transition from the higher energy region to lower energy one (in sections 6,7 and 8) and the emergence of the "instead-of-confinement" regime proposed in a number of papers by M.Shifman and A.Yung, see e.g. the latest paper \cite{SY6} and references therein to their previous papers with this crossover, we have found that this transition is not a crossover but a phase transition.
+See the critique of the M.Shifman and A.Yung proposal in sections 6.2, 6.4.

 Clearly, this article does not pretend on strict proofs as the two dynamical assumptions of general character presented in Introduction were used (i.e., the assumption "A" about the BPS nature of original electric particles, and "B" about the absence of extra massless particles).
 But, to the best of our knowledge, the results obtained look self-consistent, satisfy a large number of independent checks, and do not contradict to any proven results.